 Acceptances refer to failure of project because in this phase project managers can not eliminate or reduce the impact of the problem on project progress.

-Why Project Risk Management Plan Are Created?
+Why Project Risk Management Plans Are Created?

 After making a project plan, a risk management plan is also needed to prepare because in real-time scenarios we may face different kinds of problems and issues.
 So, to make run a project smoothly, every project plan needs a risk plan.

 Sometimes, the project managers make a contingency plan or corrective action plan.
 These plans help to make changes in a running project according to conditions and progress.
-This managerial technique helps to complete a project in-time and reduce extra costs or labor expenses, etc.
+This managerial technique helps to complete a project in time and reduce extra costs or labor expenses, etc.

 How to Make A Project Management Risk Plan?